 – Essential items to pack for Iceland include a waterproof jacket, waterproof hiking boots, a universal power adapter and a portable charger for your devices.
 Read: Iceland Packing List for all the travel essentials you need in Iceland.

-12. Check Weather Conditions
+13. Check Weather Conditions

 Always check the weather and trail conditions before setting out for a drive or a hike.

-13. Driving is the Best Way to Explore Iceland
+14. Driving is the Best Way to Explore Iceland

 Driving is the best way to explore Iceland so if possible consider renting a car.
 One benefit of renting a car is you can stop off at picturesque locations towns along the way including some off the beaten path attractions not included in most tours.
+There is no Uber or other ridesharing in Iceland but there are taxis in Reykjavík.

-14. Tips for Renting a Car
+15. Tips for Renting a Car

-15. Plan Your Blue Lagoon Visit
+16. Book Your Blue Lagoon Visit in Advance

-16. Follow Hot Springs Etiquette
+17. Follow Hot Springs Etiquette

-17. Allow Extra Time
+18. Be Flexible and Allow Extra Time

 Be prepared to add extra time to your itinerary for photo-worthy moments along the way.
+Have a Plan B for things to do or other places to visit in case weather conditions are bad where you are planning to go on a certain day.

 So there you have it – the best Iceland travel tips for first time visitors.
-If you have other tips for visiting Iceland let me know in the comments below!

 Check out some of my other Iceland posts below: